 Software Installation

-For Linux, use the VS Code IDE, for which the latest source can be found at: https://code.visualstudio.com/download
+For Linux, use the VS Code IDE.
+The latest source can be found at: https://code.visualstudio.com/download

 -